kayzhu/kayzhu.github.com/projects/index.md

 ###### Optics Lab, University of Toronto

-A project in which I created a 3D model clip in Blender, and then made a full-color hologram out of it.
+A project in which I created a 3D model clip in Blender, and then made a full-color hologram out of it with class 4 laser.

 &#x20;<iframe src="http://player.vimeo.com/video/33199683?title=0&amp;byline=0&amp;portrait=0&amp;badge=0&amp;color=ffffff" width="540" height="405" frameborder="0" webkitAllowFullScreen="true" mozallowfullscreen="true" allowFullScreen="true">&nbsp;</iframe>